 |Cash Withdrawal Fee||Yes – $5 per transaction||N/A (a charge may be incurred on|

 |Inactivity Fee||Yes – $10 per month after 12 months inactivity||Yes – $10 per month after 3 months inactivity||Yes – $10 per month after 3 months inactivity||Yes – $50 per quarter after 3 months inactivity||Yes – £12 per month after 24 months inactivity|

 |FX Conversion Fee||Offers accounts in USD, only||Offers accounts in USD, GBP and EUR||Offers accounts in 14 base currencies incl.
 USD, GBP, EUR||Offers accounts in USD, GBP, EUR, CHF||Offers accounts in 6 base currencies, including USD, GBP and EUR|

-There are some other administrative charges to consider and keeping on top of these can help you not to pay unnecessary charges.
+There are some other administrative charges to consider and keeping on top of them can help you avoid paying unnecessary charges.
 Account inactivity fees some brokers charge can, for example, be worked around.
 At Plus500, you can avoid the charge simply by logging on.

 Cost isn’t everything.
 Some brokers offer exceptional research, which can help you improve your trading.
 Trying out the demo accounts of the different platforms is recommended.
 That way, you can filter through the candidates to find the best broker in your price range.

 YOUR CAPITAL IS AT RISK

 Sainsbury stock, similar to the stores it operates, isn’t for everyone.
 But some investors are die-hard fans.
 The firm’s track record of promoting ethical business practices, strong dividends, and market dominance will appeal to many.

 The list of major shareholders shows many big firms are backing the stock to generate long-term returns, and there are signs that the management team has turned a corner in terms of getting their offering right.